EdmundBenedict/lordcephei.github.io/pages/data_formats.md

 _save.ext_{: style="color: green"} keeps a log of summary information for each iteration in iterations to self-consistency.

-Each line records data for one iteration, including algebraic variables declared on the command line, magnetic moment and total energy.
+Each line records data for one iteration, including algebraic variables declared on the command line, followed by variables kept in the ctrl file by the [**% save**](/docs/input/preprocessor/#other-directives) directive, system magnetic moment (in magnetic systems) and total energy.

 It is further explained in the [annotated lmf output](/docs/outputs/lmf_output/#end-of-self-consistency-loop).